zikai1/OAReg/README.md

   year={2025}
 }
 ```
+## Acknowledgements
+Our work is inspired by several outstanding prior works, including [DPF](https://github.com/sergeyprokudin/dpf), [NSFP](https://github.com/Lilac-Lee/Neural_Scene_Flow_Prior), [NDP](https://github.com/rabbityl/DeformationPyramid), and others.
+We would like to acknowledge and express our deep appreciation to the authors of these remarkable contributions

 ## License
 OAReg is under AGPL-3.0, so any downstream solution and products (including cloud services) that include OAReg code inside it should be open-sourced to comply with the AGPL conditions.
 For learning purposes only and not for commercial use.
 If you want to use it for commercial purposes, please contact us first.